Operation Écouvillon: Forces at work

-France contributed 5,000 personnel, 600 vehicles, and 50 aircraft to Operation Écouvillon, primarily drawn from garrisons in Mauritania under the command of General Burgund.
+France contributed 5,000 personnel, 600 vehicles, and 50 aircraft to Operation Écouvillon, primarily drawn from garrisons in Mauritania under the command of General Bourgund.
 Additionally, France provided logistical support for the 9,000 Spanish soldiers and their 60 aircraft, which were led by General José María López Valencia.
 Several sources report that the Royal Armed Forces of Morocco assisted France and Spain during this operation, aiming to neutralize elements of the Army of Liberation (AL).
 Mounia Bennani-Chaïbi notes that the Royal Armed Forces were deployed with the goal of "driving the maquisards back."
 Officer Michel Ivan Louit, who was present during the operation, confirmed the involvement of the Royal Moroccan Forces.
 Similarly, Caratini corroborated the participation of the FAR in the pursuit of AL dissidents.
 Notably, during this operation, the Moroccan monarchy deviated from its usual stance by not providing support to the insurgents.

 While it is difficult to determine the exact number of rebels involved, estimates suggest there were about 12,000 troops.
 The French forces exhibited significant technical superiority over the Spanish army, which relied on outdated weapons from the Spanish Civil War and had inferior logistical support compared to the French.
 Regarding the insurgent forces, a French army report indicated that they were positioned in the Saguiea el-Hamra and Adrar Souttouf regions, the latter of which is a mountainous area in Mauritania.
 The document reported that the insurgent force near Gueltat Zemmour consisted of approximately 600 to 800 personnel, with an estimated 25% comprising Moroccan soldiers under Algerian commander Si Salah.
 Additionally, the report stated that between 300 and 400 insurgents were present in the central Seguiet region, commanded by a Moroccan general named El Hachmi.
 In the Mauritanian section of the desert, it was noted that 300 to 400 members were led by Ely Bouya, the chief of one of the Mauritanian Reguibat tribes, along with at least 850 fighters divided into three distinct groups.